mitranim/wordplay/readme.md

 sicknonym (for a misdiagnosed illness) © LJ

-dyenamic (changes colors constantly) © LR
+dyenamic (changes colors constantly) © VA

 outrangeous (such a stretch that it infuriates) © LJ